AliGadoo/Elevvo-Tasks/README.md

 ---

-## Task 2: Build a One-Page Website for a Task App
+## Task 3: Build a One-Page Website for a Task App

 ### 📌 Description

 Create a full web page for a fictional app called TaskFlow – a tool that helps people organize their tasks.
 The page must include :

-* A top section with the app name, a short message, and a buttox
+* A top section with the app name, a short message, and a button
 * A section that shows 3 features of the app (each with an icon and description)
 * A section with 2–3 reviews or quotes from happy user
 * A section with 3 pricing options (for example: Free, Pro, Team)